roadsidemultimedia/Docs/tutorials/custom-font.md

 }
 ~~~

-Copy and paste the CSS into the **Custom** tab in the PageLines Toolbar.
+Copy and paste the CSS into the **Custom &rarrl Custom LESS/CSS** in the PageLines Toolbar.

 ![](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/custom-font-code.jpg)